 Utilities (gas, water, electricity, refuse) in Dublin

-Garbage and refuse are also terms not used in Ireland.
-This service is known as the Rubbish or the Bins.
+“Garbage” and “refuse” are not widely used terms.
+This service is simply known as “the rubbish” or “the bins”.
 Charges vary greatly from area to area.
-Most houses or apartment buildings operate with a system of coloured bins – green bags or wheelie bins for recycling, brown wheelie bins for food waste and black wheelie bins for other rubbish.
+Most houses or apartment buildings operate with a system of coloured bins – green bags or wheelie bins for recycling, brown wheelie bins for food waste, and black wheelie bins for other rubbish.
 Batteries and ink cartridges can be recycled at designated spots around Dublin or in stationery shops like Easons.

 In some parts of Dublin you can buy tags to mark different weights of rubbish to be taken away; this is useful for people who recycle a lot of their waste as you only pay for the non-recyclables.
 Tags can be bought in local shops.
 Large standing bins are found in car-parks and other public areas for recycling bottles of all sorts.
 You can often find clothes bins next to these – please wash clothes before putting in these bins.